arobirosa/computer-repair-ai-assistant-prolog/README.md

 ## Must have

-✓ Uses the prolog programming language \
+:white_check_mark: Uses the prolog programming language \
-✓ The user can enter that a symptom is absent \
+:white_check_mark: The user can enter that a symptom is absent \
-- [ ] An user without training can use the assistant
+:white_check_mark: An user without training can use the assistant.
+He only needs to how to start the expert system in his language. \
-- [ ] An user with simple steps can add new causes and symptoms ✓ The messages and inputs can be internationalised in different languages Prolog isn't expected to be used interacting directly with the user, so I implemented this minimally. \
+:x: An user with simple steps can add new causes and symptoms :rage:
+:white_check_mark: The messages and inputs can be internationalised in different languages Prolog isn't expected to be used interacting directly with the user, so I implemented this minimally. \
 - [ ] The assistant works on Windows or can be used with a browser Prolog isn't expected to be used interacting directly with the user
-✓ Automatic tests for the assistant can be written \
+:white_check_mark: Automatic tests for the assistant can be written \

 ## Should Have
-✓ It is possible to log errors, warnings, informational and debug messages.
+:white_check_mark: It is possible to log errors, warnings, informational and debug messages.
 On SWI Prolog this is done with print_message/1 as with the i18n \
 - [ ] The entered symptoms can be saved.
 And an user can restored a previously saved session
 - [ ] The assistant can be integrated in a website or delivered as a separated programme
 - [ ] It is possible to add causes which only affect some computer models